zimmydev/elm-compression/README.md

 # elm-compression [![Build Status](https://travis-ci.com/zimmydev/elm-compression.svg?branch=master)](https://travis-ci.com/zimmydev/elm-compression)
 A general-purpose compression library written in (and written for) Elm.
 This package does not include every compression method; rather, it includes implementations of common coding and compression schemes.
 These schemes are written modularly in a such a way that composing them into more complex schemes is easy and relatively straight-forward (that's the hope).
-For example,

 ## Roadmap for this library

 * Elaborate this README

+### Coding

 * Huffman coding
   * ~~Infrastructure~~
   * Encoding